EKLee0335/weatherApp/README.md

 # Project description

-This project was built by using react and the open weather API. if you wanna more information about open weather pls go your browser and search https://openweathermap.org/
+This project was built by using react and the open weather API. if you wanna get more information about open weather pls go your browser and search https://openweathermap.org/

 property: